OctaveLauby/BashScripts/README.md

 ## getopt

-Well, looks like one should [not use it](https://stackoverflow.com/questions/192249/how-do-i-parse-command-line-arguments-in-bash).
+Well, looks like one [should not use getopt](https://stackoverflow.com/questions/192249/how-do-i-parse-command-line-arguments-in-bash).

 ## " vs '

 ```
-MSG=hello
+$ MSG=hello
-echo '$MSG'
+$ echo '$MSG'
-echo "$MSG"
+$ echo "$MSG"
 ```